Outlook Email Report Template 7

 this HTML

-IMPORTANT: When populating whole body from an HTML file
+IMPORTANT: When populating the whole body from an HTML file

 please bear in mind that Outlook is very unreliable when it comes to sending